Diploma Leopoldinum: Background

 He was inducted into the princely dignity on September 17, II.
 Mihály Apafi.
 Charles of Lorraine cared more for the food of his soldiers than for the interests of the Habsburgs, so he concluded with the elder Apafi the pact of Balázsfalva (October 27, 1687), in which the principality swore to the emperor and received German garrisons.

 In return for leaving Apafi independent, he committed himself to supplying the army.
 At the same time (October 31, 1687), the Diet of Pozsony declared the Habsburgs' inherited right to the crown of St. Stephen, which Lipót interpreted together with Transylvania.

 The Balázsfalva pact was, of course, not accepted by Vienna, and in 1688 Antonio Carafa was sent to Transylvania with the appointment of commander-in-chief.
 By May, Transylvania had returned to Hungary in the Fogaras Declaration and the Turkish patronage would be terminated, placing Transylvania under the protection of Lipót(Leopold I).
 Transylvania pays a tax to Lipót and the imperial army can enlist.
 In return, Lipót promised only the maintenance of religious freedom.

 Transylvania became a de facto province not a quasi separate state with freedom rights but where the arbitrary of the king or the army what was matter.

 Mihály Apafi died in 1690, II.
 However, Suleiman did not confirm Apafi Jr.'s ferman of 1681, but sent an athname to Thököly.
 In response, the Transylvanian orders asked Lipót to confirm Apafi.
 The content of the ratification document was considered for a long time in Vienna, and according to Carafa's draft, Transylvania would have become a simple Habsburg province in exchange for ratification.

-The milder tone of the Diploma Leopoldinum is due to the fact that in 1689 Lieutenant General Donat HeisslerDonat John, Count Heissler of Heitersheim was defeated by Thököly in the battle of ZernyestiBattle of Zernest, who was elected prince by the Transylvanians.
+The milder tone of the Diploma Leopoldinum is due to the fact that in 1689 Lieutenant General Donat HeisslerDonat John, Count Heissler of Heitersheim was defeated by Thököly in the Battle of Zernest, who was elected prince by the Transylvanians.
 The imperial army sent to relieve Nándorfehérvár had to be turned back against Thököly in Transylvania, so in early October 1690 Nándorfehérvár was recaptured by the Turks with a short siege.
 In this crisis, Lipót signed the charter, which left Transylvania's internal independence.
 Until his adulthood, Apafi set up a gubernium (governorate) in which the Transylvanian orders elect the governor, Lipót only confirms the election.